8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 4. Stay Away From Using a Yellow Hummingbird Feeder

-Well, this one is a minor point because lots of people with completely red feeders have swarms of bees barricading the feeding ports, and the poor hummers don’t stand a chance.
+Well, this one is a minor point because lots of people with completely red hummingbird feeders have swarms of bees barricading the feeding ports, and the poor hummingbirds don’t stand a chance.

-However, there are those who claim that changing the color of the feeder to something like this worked out much better, but you will find that they also used other complementary methods that helped keep the bees away from their feeders.
+However, there are those who claim that getting a red hummingbird feeder like this worked out much better, but you will find that they also used other complementary methods that helped keep the bees away from their feeders.

 5. Hang the Feeder in a Shaded Area